Doctor insights on:

 Exercise is a physical activity that is completed to maintain or improve health.
 Benefits of exercise include weight maintenance, improving mood, increasing energy, preventing or controlling chronic diseases, promoting better sleeping, and improving sex life and libido. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Scoliosis exercise contraindications
+- Hypertension exercise contraindications

 - Exercise contraindications in people with high blood pressure

 - Talk to a pulmonologist online for free